Skip to main content

 Why Miners Consider Life Insurance

-Mining pays well, but the physical risks are real, underground hazards, dust exposure, heavy machinery, and the FIFO lifestyle takes a toll.
-Many miners use their higher income to protect their family with proper life insurance.
+Mining pays well, but the physical risks are real: underground hazards, dust exposure, heavy machinery, and a fly-in fly-out lifestyle that takes a toll.
+Many miners use their higher income to put proper life insurance in place so their family is protected if the worst happens.

 Workplace Risks for Miners